Claims Against Skilled Nursing and Assisted Living Facilities

 Deprivation of goods or services necessary to avoid physical harm or mental suffering includes deprivation of medical care for physical and mental health needs, assistance in personal hygiene, adequate clothing, adequately heated and ventilated shelter, protection from health and safety hazards, and protection from malnutrition under those circumstances where the results include, but are not limited to, malnutrition and deprivation of necessities or physical punishment; and deprivation of transportation and assistance necessary to secure any of these needs (Welfare & Institutions Code §§ 15610.07, 15610.35).

 Elder abuse and neglect applies to actions against both skilled nursing facilities and assisted living facilities, who both undertake the custodial care of an elder.
 This cause of action is a separate claim from other torts and not merely a remedial measure.
 (Perlin v.
 Fountain View Management, Inc. (2008) 163 CA4th 657.)
 For an in-depth discussion on the remedies available in this claim, including enhanced remedies, please refer to our Resources section.
 Generally, a successful elder abuse and neglect claim requires a plaintiff to prove abuse or neglect through reckless conduct by clear and convincing evidence, as opposed to merely negligent conduct by a preponderance of the evidence.
 (See Welfare & Institutions Code § 15657.)
-In the experiences of the elder abuse attorneys at the Law Offices of Ben Yeroushalmi in Los Angeles, harms are unfortunately most often caused by a pattern of reckless neglect by a facility and its operators as opposed to merely negligent behavior.
+In the experiences of the elder abuse attorneys at Yeroushalmi Law in Los Angeles, harms are unfortunately most often caused by a pattern of reckless neglect by a facility and its operators as opposed to merely negligent behavior.

 Violations of Patients' Rights